Sugra Visram: Career

-Much as she worked with her husband, Visram also run a clothing shop and started a driving school for women.
-Between 1950 and 1951, she was the headmistress of the a nursery school, the Ithnasheri School, a nursery school.
+Much as she worked with her husband, Visram also ran a clothing shop and started a driving school for women.
+Between 1950 and 1951, she was the headmistress the Ithnasheri School, a nursery school.

-Visram joined politics in 1962 and in that year's pre-independence Buganda elections, Visram along with Florence Alice Lubega and Eseza Makumbi, was elected to the Lukiiko.
+Visram joined politics in 1962 and in that year's pre-independence Buganda elections, Visram along with Florence Alice Lubega and Eseza Makumbi, were elected to the Lukiiko.
 After the 1962 Ugandan general elections, she was nominated to the Independence National Assembly of 1962 to 1966 to serve as a representative from Buganda still with Florence Alice Lubega thus making them the first female members of this body.
 She was affiliated to the Kabaka Yekka (KY) party and represented the constituency known as "Kibuga" (present day Mengo).

 Visram was one of five Kabaka Yekka legislators who resigned their parliamentary seats after she declined to subscribe to the provisions of a new constitution that was presented after the 1966 constitutional coup in Uganda.

 She was head of the Women's Wing of Kabaka Yekka (KY) in addition to being the Vice Chair of the Uganda Council for Women which she joined in 1944.
-She was one of the founders of founding the Family Planning Association of Uganda (currently known as Reproductive Health Uganda) in 1957.
+She was one of the founders of the Family Planning Association of Uganda (currently known as Reproductive Health Uganda) in 1957.
 She also helped found the Young Women's Christian Association (YWCA) in Uganda and was its treasurer.